mixxxdj/mixxx/source/chapters/controlling_mixxx.rst

 * **Mixxx Certified Mappings**: These mappings are verified by the Mixxx Development Team.
-* **Community Supported Mappings**: These mappings are provided and have been verified as working by the Mixxx community, but the Mixxx Team is unable to verify their quality because we don't have the devices ourselves.
+* **Community Supported Mappings**: These mappings are provided and have been verified as working by the Mixxx community, but the Mixxx Development Team is unable to verify their quality because we don't have the devices ourselves.
   They might have bugs or rough edges.

 If you run into issues with any of these mappings, please file a bug on our `Bug Tracker`_ or tell us about it on our mailing list, forums, or :term:`IRC`